andrelgf1/HumanObstacleDetector/readme.md

 ```
 This generates a index.html page in the build/coverage sub-directory that can be viewed locally in a web browser.

+## Dependencies

+Stub to be completed in Iteration 2.

 ## Working with Eclipse IDE ##

 ## Installation